papamarkou/ChaosCommunications.jl/README.md

 [![Build Status](https://travis-ci.org/scidom/ChaosCommunications.jl.png)](https://travis-ci.org/scidom/ChaosCommunications.jl)

-The `ChaosCommunications` package provides the framework for simulating chaos-based communication systems.
+The `ChaosCommunications` package provides a framework for simulating chaos-based communication systems.

 At the moment the package provides a generic type hierarchy of communication systems and implements the Chaos Shift-Keying (CSK) system.
 More functionality and systems will be added to the package.